VirtusLab/vss/README.md

 ## VSS bootstrap architecture example

 What exemplary problem VSS bootstrap solves?
-The goal of the system is to get password hashed or check whether a given email is associated with any known leak.
+The goal of the system is to get password hashed or check whether a given password hash has been queried before.

 ![VSS bootstrap architecture](docs/architecture.drawio.svg)